gmc-code/PC-app-development/docs/Anvil/name_and_age.rst

 .. admonition:: Tasks

     #.
+Add an error textbox field and provide error messages: for missing an age or name, for entering text instead of a number for age, and entering a number instead of text for the name.
+    #.
 Add a third input textbox field and add its information to the output string. e.g. Favourite sport.